awesome-astra/docs/docs/pages/aiml/aws/aws-sagemaker.md

 **Step 5.** Give the endpoint a specific name (it must be unique) and select `ml.g5.24xlarge` as the instance type that will host the model. _(Note: you might need to check with your [Service Quotas](https://docs.aws.amazon.com/servicequotas/latest/userguide/intro.html) to make sure you have capacity to deploy this instance.)_

 **Step 6.** Click "Deploy" to start the process.
 This might take between _five and ten minutes_, during which a newly-opened tab will report progress.
-As you can see on this tab, the final endpoint you are going to use has been given a final name made by prepending `"jumpstart-dft-"` to the endpoint name you chose earlier. **Keep this endpoint name handy: you will be asked to provide it later when running the example code.**
+As you can see on this tab, the endpoint you are going to use has been given a final name made by prepending `"jumpstart-dft-"` to the endpoint name you chose earlier. **Keep this endpoint name handy: you will be asked to provide it later when running the example code.**

 <img src="../../../../img/sagemaker/screenshots/sagemaker_deploy-embedding_2.gif" />